The Basic Act on Cybersecurity is the fundamental law on cybersecurity.

 The other measure is to take necessary and appropriate measures if the implementation of the equivalent measures by the recipient party is interfered with in some way and to suspend the provision of personal data if it becomes difficult to ensure the continuous implementation of the equivalent measures.
 The proposed PPC Ordinance also states that the information to be provided to a data subject upon request is:

 The Cybersecurity Management Guidelines include the securing of proper resources, such as setting aside adequate budget and sufficient manpower, for the implementation of cybersecurity measures in the ten instructions.

 In addition, since Article 21 of the APPI requires a handling operator to properly supervise its employees who handle personal data, the PPC Guidelines indicate that training is an example of security measures that should be taken to protect personal data.

-The Cybersecurity Policy, which was issued as a Cabinet Order, emphasises the importance of multinational co-operation, especially in preventing cyber-terrorism ahead of the Tokyo 2020 Olympic Games.
+The Cybersecurity Policy, which was issued as a Cabinet Order, emphasises the importance of multinational co-operation.

 Under the APPI, a handling operator must take necessary and appropriate action for security control over the personal data that it handles, including preventing the leakage, loss or damage of or to personal data (Article 20).